BlueConduit/copper/README.md

 ## Contributing

+Keep in mind that this project uses `pnpm` rather than `npm`.
 To get started making a contribution from the repo root level run:

 ```
-npm install
+pnpm install
+pnpm prepare ## install husky's Git hooks
-npm run build
+pnpm build
 ```

 This should install all your dependencies, setup your `husky` git hooks (more on `husky` below), and compile the latest code.
 You should be good to start writing your changes from there.